-Can I ask for my child to go to any junior school in West Sussex?
+Can I ask for my child to go to any secondary school in West Sussex?

-You can express a preference for any of the junior schools listed on pages 24-28.
+You can express a preference for any of the secondary schools listed on pages 23-34.
 West Sussex County Council makes every effort to meet parental preference but some schools receive more applications than the number of places available.
 When this happens, the oversubscription criteria are used to decide which children are offered a place.
-Please also see the answer to the question 'How likely is it that my preference will be met?' on page 16 for further information, and advice on using your preferences wisely and being realistic.
+Please also see the answer to the question 'How likely is it that my preference will be met?' on page 15 for further information and advice on using your three preferences wisely and being realistic on pages 7-8.

-Schools are categorised as community, controlled, church aided (sometimes called voluntary aided) schools and academies.
+Schools are categorised as community, controlled, church aided (sometimes called voluntary aided), foundation schools and academies.
 All community and voluntary controlled schools have catchment areas and West Sussex County Council determine and manage the admissions.
-You can check your catchment school by entering your postcode on our website.
+You can check your catchment school by entering your postcode on our website here.

 Many church voluntary aided schools, foundation schools, free schools and academies also have catchment areas.
 In the case of church voluntary aided schools, the catchment area may be defined in terms of parishes or deaneries while others may serve an even wider area.
-For these schools, full details can be found in the school's published admission arrangements on their website.
-Decisions to offer a place at these schools are made by the Governing Body.
+For these schools the oversubscription criteria are shown in Appendix 1 of this booklet and full details can be found in the school's published admission arrangements on their website.
+Decisions to offer a place at these schools are made by the Governing Body or Academy Trust.

-If you apply for a place for your child at a community or controlled junior school that is not the catchment school for your address, you should note the following:
+If you apply for a place for your child at a school that is not the catchment school for your address you should note the following:

-- the Council will not provide assistance with travel or related expenses to the school; - it is less likely that places will be available at oversubscribed schools for any brothers or sisters, should you wish them to attend at a later date; - the tie break for oversubscribed schools, within any oversubscription category, is the straight-line distance from home to school.
+- the Council will not provide assistance with travel or related expenses to the school; - it is less likely that places will be available at oversubscribed schools for any brothers or sisters, should you wish them to attend at a later date; - the tie-break for oversubscribed community and controlled schools, within any oversubscription category, is the straight line distance from home to school.